terraform-google-modules/terraform-google-event-function/examples/automatic-labelling-from-repository/README.md

 ## Usage

-To provision this example, populate `terraform.tfvars` with the [required variables][variables] and run the following commands within this directory:
+To provision this example, populate `terraform.tfvars` with the [required variables](#inputs) and run the following commands within this directory:

 - `terraform init` to initialize the directory